Nextdoor/k8s-charts/charts/prometheus-alerts/runbook.md

 but its running at `22m`... so its pretty close to its actual limits.
 It's resource limits should likely be adjusted.

+By default, our charts use a low value (5%) because the consequences of hitting the CPU throttling limit are insidious: CPU throttling can cause noticably high latency in some applications, while different types of workloads may feel absolutely no serious effects but fire useless alerts.
+Because of these differences, the `CPUThrottlingHigh` threshold can be configured by any application that used the charts in this repository.

 ## KubeQuotaAlmostFull

 This alert telling you that the resources requested by all of the `Pods` in